learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Design_Requirements.md

 ### **1. Client Needs**

 After synthesizing user stories, extracting the functional and non-functional design requirements for any design (whether it is a web-application or mobile application) will allow students to gauge the specific features that they will be working on in order to create an MVP that accurately addresses client needs.

+Clients taking part in the process of extracting design requirements with developers can be beneficial for both parties, due to several reasons:

+- **Clear Understanding of Business Goals**: Clients have a deep understanding of their business goals and objectives.
+Their involvement ensures that the design requirements align closely with this overall vision.
+- **User-Centric Design**: Clients have insights into the preferences and expectations of end users, especially if they have been in the same industry for a long time.
+By participating in the design requirements extraction process, clients can contribute valuable input to ensure that the final product meets user needs and expectations.
+- **Feedback Loop**: Involving clients early in the design process help establishes an iterative approach.
+This continuous feedback loop allows for adjustments and refinements throughout the development phases.
+- **Empowerment and Engagement**: Clients that actively participate in the design process feel more empowered and engaged, which can lead to a better sense of partnership between the client and the development team.

 ### **2. Action Items**